PEN America Publications

 The Prison Writing Awards Anthology brings the winning works of the Prison Writing Awards together in a beautiful collection to share with the world.

-This annual anthology features the winning works of the PEN/Robert J. Dau Short Story Prize, recognizing writers with outstanding fiction debuts in print or online literary magazines.
+Best Debut Short Stories is an annual anthology that features the winning works of the PEN/Robert J. Dau Short Story Prize, recognizing writers with outstanding fiction debuts in print or online literary magazines.

 PEN America: A Journal for Writers and Readers published fiction, nonfiction, poetry, conversation, graphic narrative, and more.
 PEN America championed international authors and provided first-hand insight into the minds of contemporary writers through provocative symposia.